 Cloudflare ruleset for HTML Caching for WooCommerce

-wildcard rule is used to bypass the cache.
-And this example has the cart page on /cart
+The checkout often involves multiple steps, therefore the /checkout/* wildcard rule is used to bypass the cache.
+And this example has the cart page on /cart.

 Method 2.
 HTML caching with Cache Rules

 HTML caching by Cloudflare can be achieved by only using Cache Rules as well.
 However, if you want to use a combination of Page Rules and Cache Rules, then it’s important to keep in mind that Page Rules will be parsed before Cache Rules.
-Meaning that rules you set as Page Rules will apply before the Cache Rules you set.
+This means that rules you set as Page Rules will apply before the Cache Rules you set.

 This is also not an example of how you can use both Page Rules and Cache Rules together, but rather an example of how it can be done.
-If you copy rules set below, make sure that you either only use the Page Rules method or our Cache Rules method to enable HTML caching.
+If you copy the rules set below, make sure that you either only use the Page Rules method or our Cache Rules method to enable HTML caching.

 This is how your Cache Rules should look, parsed top to bottom.

-If you want to use the rules we have set above, you can copy the “Expression Preview” shown below and paste it in the “Edit expression” section in Cloudflare when you are creating a Cache Rule.
+If you want to use the rules we have set above, you can copy the “Expression Preview” shown below and paste it into the “Edit expression” section in Cloudflare when you are creating a Cache Rule.

 Cache Rule 1 – Cache wp-content and wp-includes